June 28, 2018: Community Calendar Plus.

 Westboro Legion’s Bingo and Leagues.

 Bingo every Wednesday night at the Westboro Legion.
-Doors open at 4:30 p.m. for Café 480 and games begin at 6:30 p.m.
+Doors open at 4:30 p.m. for Ric’s@480 food service.
+Games begin at 6:30 p.m.
 Everyone is welcome.
 Join us with your friends, or come and meet new friends.
 Funds raised are donated back to community organizations.
-We also have bid euchre, darts, pool and sandbag leagues on a weekly basis.
+We also have bid euchre, darts, pool and sandbag leagues on a weekly basis starting in the Fall.
 For more information visit http://www.rcl480.com or call 613-725-2778 .

-Free Pool from noon to closing upstairs at the Westboro Legion.
+Free pool from noon to closing upstairs at the Westboro Legion on Saturdays and Sundays.
 Everyone is welcome.
 For more information visit http://www.rcl480.com or call 613-725-2778 .

 Learn confidence and hone your leadership skills.
 Above and Beyond Toastmasters will help you get there.
 We meet every Monday at 7 p.m. except holidays at the Civic campus of The Ottawa Hospital in the Bickell Room on the main floor (across from Tim Hortons).
-Our next guest night is January 22.
 Everyone is welcome.
 For more information, please see http://abottawa.toastmastersclubs.org or contact firstname.lastname@example.org .

 Churchill Seniors Centre.